 The maximum duration for this award mechanism is 5 years.
 Applicants may request a maximum of \$3,000,000 in total costs for the first 2 years and up to \$1,000,000 in total costs for each subsequent year.
 Exceptions to these limits may be granted, but only if exceptionally well justified.
-Allowable expenses include the cost of instruments (preferably expended in the first 2 years), installation and/or necessary renovation expenses in the first year (installation/renovation expenses not to exceed 10% of the total first-year request), and maintenance/service contracts.
+Allowable expenses include the cost of instruments (must be expended in the first 2 years), installation and/or necessary renovation expenses in the first year (installation/renovation expenses not to exceed 10% of the total first-year request), and maintenance/service contracts.

 Installation/renovation expenses can be requested in the first year only.
-Equipment should be purchased within the first 2 years.
+Equipment must be purchased within the first 2 years.
 In addition, applicants may request salary support and fringe benefits for the facility director, data analysts, and technical staff; travel to scientific/technical meetings or collaborating institutions is also an allowable expense for these individuals.
+Note all international travel must receive prior approval by CPRIT.
 All of these costs and expenses must be prorated for direct use in cancer research efforts.
 Also allowable are funds to support the use of the facility by qualified cancer research investigators for relevant projects (research supplies and services, clinical research costs, etc).
-Institutions must describe the process to be used to disburse funds to support use of the facility by cancer investigators.
+Institutions must describe and justify the process to be used to disburse funds to support use of the facility by cancer investigators.
 Finally, some fraction of available funds may be used by the facility director for development of new or improved approaches to technical challenges.
 State law limits the amount of award funding that may be spent on indirect costs to no more than 5% of the total award amount.